 6. App Maintenance

 Yearly app maintenance is a crucial practice to ensure that you’re delivering only the best to the end-users.
-We recommend allocating approximately 15-20% of the initial app development costs into annual maintenance every year.
+We recommend allocating approximately 15-20% of the initial app development costs into support and maintenance every year.

 Maintenance mainly includes –

-• Complying with any new conditions of third party APIs
+- Complying with any new conditions of third party API

 Your work with the Outsource App Development Company doesn’t end at product launch, it goes on for years after it.
 So make sure that you appoint the right and skilled people who have dedication for delivering only the best.